 Introduction

 LoadNinja is platform-independent, the tests can be created and executed from the browser.
-The test development is fast and easy, no coding is required, you can record the UI interactions using the LoadNinja recorder.
+The test development is fast and easy, no coding is required, and you can record the UI interactions using the LoadNinja recorder.
 You can also choose a different screen resolution for test recording and test execution.

 LoadNinja is hosted on Amazon Web Services so you don’t need server machines for generating the load.